 The non-degree/diploma seeking status is designed for part-time students who do not seek an academic degree at Remington College.
 This can include students completing courses that may or may not include a credit hour basis.
 Enrollment as a non-degree/diploma seeking student does not guarantee automatic admission to Remington College as degree/diploma seeking student.
 Individuals who wish to apply for non-degree/diploma seeking status must complete the application for admission.
 Acceptance as a non-degree/diploma seeking student is not automatic.
 Applicants must be 18 years old or have parental/guardian approval to enroll.
 Students enrolled as non-degree/diploma seeking are limited to 30 attempted Quarter Credit Hour courses.
 Enrollment in non-credit courses is unlimited.
-Credit earned as a non-degree/diploma student cannot be considered for credit at Remington College until the admission criteria has been met by the student for the declared program.
+Credit earned as a non-degree/diploma student for the declared program.

 Non-degree/diploma seeking students are required to remain in good academic standing (not on academic or disciplinary probation).
 Non-degree/diploma seeking students who do not enroll in one or more consecutive courses must reapply for non-degree/diploma admission.
 Non-degree/diploma seeking students are not eligible for financial aid.
 Non-degree/diploma students must pay for courses prior to starting class using non-Title IV funds.
-Tuition and fees are the same for degree seeking and non-degree/diploma seeking students and can be found in tuition and fees section of the catalog addendum.
-Non-degree/diploma students will be held to the same code of conduct, attendance, refund policies, and all other guidelines as set forth in the campus catalog.
+Tuition and fees are the same for degree seeking and non-degree/diploma students will be held to the same code of conduct, attendance, refund policies, and all other guidelines as set forth in the campus catalog.
 Enrollment for non-degree/diploma seeking students is on a space-available basis only.
 Course selections may be limited.
 Many courses include prerequisite/corequisite requirements.
 (See course descriptions for details regarding specific courses).
 Non-degree/diploma seeking students must provide proof that course prerequisites have been met prior to enrolling in the respective course(s).
 Failure to meet these preliminary requirements may result in being dropped from the course(s).